v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/linq/partitioning-data.md

 ## <a name="query-expression-syntax-examples"></a>Esempi di sintassi delle espressioni di query

 ### <a name="skip"></a>Skip
- Il codice seguente viene illustrato come utilizzare il `Skip` clausola in Visual Basic per ignorare le prime quattro stringhe in una matrice di stringhe prima di restituire le altre stringhe nella matrice.
+ The following code example uses the `Skip` clause in Visual Basic to skip over the first four strings in an array of strings before returning the remaining strings in the array.

  [!code-vb[CsLINQPartitioning#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#1)]

 ### <a name="skipwhile"></a>SkipWhile
- Il codice seguente viene illustrato come utilizzare il `Skip While` clausola in Visual Basic per ignorare le stringhe in una matrice anche se la prima lettera della stringa è "a".
-Le stringhe rimanenti nella matrice vengono restituite.
+ The following code example uses the `Skip While` clause in Visual Basic to skip over the strings in an array while the first letter of the string is "a".
+The remaining strings in the array are returned.

  [!code-vb[CsLINQPartitioning#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#2)]

 ### <a name="take"></a>Take
- Il codice seguente viene illustrato come utilizzare il `Take` clausola in Visual Basic per restituire le prime due stringhe in una matrice di stringhe.
+ The following code example uses the `Take` clause in Visual Basic to return the first two strings in an array of strings.

  [!code-vb[CsLINQPartitioning#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#3)]

 ### <a name="takewhile"></a>TakeWhile
- Il codice seguente viene illustrato come utilizzare il `Take While` clausola in Visual Basic per restituire le stringhe da una matrice, mentre la lunghezza della stringa è di cinque.
+ The following code example uses the `Take While` clause in Visual Basic to return strings from an array while the length of the string is five or less.

  [!code-vb[CsLINQPartitioning#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#4)]